lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-devtools-mcp-server-ai.md

 - **Example Prompt:**
   > "Run a Lighthouse accessibility audit on the product details page.
 List all images missing `alt` text and suggest descriptive text for them based on the component's props.
 Also, check for any color contrast issues."

-### Example: AI-Assisted E2e Test Case with Report Generation
+### Example: AI-Assisted E2e Test Case POC with Report Generation
 Below is a Proof-of-Concept (POC) example of a test case written in plain language for the Cursor IDE's AI assistant.
 With zero code, the assistant can automatically perform the test and generate a report.

 The main steps it performs are: